andrinr/evolving-creatures/README.md

 4. Eating food takes one frame or does it slowly eat of the food?
 5. When does the food regrow?
 6. Where do the children spawn?
+7. Do we have periodic boundaries?

+## Issues

+1. Periodic boundaries do not work for vision
+2. Vision seems buggy